 The Great Wave

 In 1890 came the first great wave of Greek immigrants.
 They were 90 percent male, extremely poor and looking for work.
 Most found it in the mills and factories of the Massachusetts cities of Lowell, Haverhill, Lynn, Boston, and Peabody, Chicopee, Springfield and New Bedford.

 According to the 2000 U.S. Census, the New York-Newark-Bridgeport area has the most people of Greek ancestry in the country, with 202,304.
 Boston-Worcester-Manchester ranks second, with 96,871.

-Lowell is especially important to the Greek-American community.
-It had the first and most extensive Greektown, and the first Greek church in America was built there in 1906.
-By 1913 there were 30 Greek groceries in Lowell.
-One of them, DeMoulas Market Basket, was founded in 1917 and now has 77 stores throughout New England.
+Lowell has special importance to the Greek-American community.
+It had the first and most extensive Greektown.
+One of the first Greek churches in America was built there in 1906.
+By 1913 Lowell also had 30 Greek groceries.
+One of them, DeMoulas Market Basket, started in 1917 and now has 79 stores throughout New England.

-New England also attracts recent Greek immigrants to Massachusetts towns such as Raynham Center, West Falmouth, Watertown, North Lakeville, Arlington and Peabody.
-New Greek immigrants have also
+New England also attracts recent Greek immigrants to Massachusetts towns such as Raynham Center, West Falmouth, Watertown, North Lakeville and Arlington.